DenysRudenko/Project-3/README.md

 ### Instructions
 - The fist message is showing how much words we use in this game.There is an option to play with hints or without hints.

 <img src="images/welcome.png" alt="Screenshot of instructions page">

 ### Game
 - When the user starts the game, it shows the user the length of the word they are guessing and asks the user to enter a letter.There is also displayed how many warnings user have.

 <img src="images/game.png" alt="Screenshot of game page">

 - While the user is playing the game page also shows other things such as error if letter incorrect and showing that user have less guesses.

 <img src="images/mistake.png" alt="Screenshot of game page whilst being played">

 ### Winning message
 - If the user guesses all letter correctly it will take them to a page that congradulates user and shows your total score.

 <img src="images/won.png" alt="Screenshot of the end of the game if the player has won">

 ### Extra features
-- I had enough time at the end of this project to add both the hangman image and also give the user the choice of an easy game or a hard game.
-I had originally put these down as future features but am happy to have been able to implement them before handing my project in.
+- I decided to create an image of hangman to make it more nicely for the user to play this game.

 1. The hangman image will change throughout the game, every time the user guesses a letter wrong, the image adds a section.

 <img src="images/fail.png" alt="Screenshot of hangman image">

 2. The user get a warning when input an intager.

 <img src="images/symbol.png" alt="Screenshot of the question what level would the user like to play">

 Go back to [Table of contents](#table-of-contents)